 Condenser microphones are more sensitive than dynamic microphones.
-It means they capture very small detail sounds – they respond with treble and bass sound very well.
+It means that they can capture even very small detail sounds – their response to treble and bass is extremely good.

-That is why you will need condenser microphones if you want to get high quality audio recording.
+That is why you should choose condenser microphones in order to get high-quality audio recording.

-However, the condenser microphones don’t reduce background noise very well as dynamic microphones does.
+However, the condenser microphones don’t reduce background noise as well as dynamic microphones do.

 So you need a soundproof room or use a portable vocal booth for reducing noise during recording.

-Note: Condenser microphones require external phantom power to work, it is phantom power.
+Note: Condenser microphones require external phantom power to work.

-Most of best audio interface have built-in phantom power but not all, so you need to check this feature of audio interface before buy it.
+Most of best audio interface have built-in phantom power but not always, so you need to check this feature of the audio interface before buying it.

-If you don’t use audio interface, or just want to connect condenser microphone directly to your computer or laptop, the USB condenser microphones are BEST choice.
+If you don’t use an audio interface, or just want to connect the condenser microphone directly to your computer or laptop, the USB condenser microphones are the BEST choice.